Chester Zoo: Elephants of the Asian Forest

-A £2 million breeding facility modelled on an Assam (India) rainforest called Elephants of the Asian Forest opened in Easter 2006, as a major alteration of the zoo's previous elephant house.
-Inside the elephant house, other indigenous Asian species are exhibited, including Great hornbills, azure-winged magpies, red-billed blue magpies, prevost's squirrels, belanger's tree shrews and northern Luzon giant cloud rats.
-There is also an aquarium housing clown loach and tiger barb fish.
+Elephants of the Asian Forest was completed in two phases.
+The outdoor exhibit was opened in 2000 and comprises a main paddock of 5,900m^{2}, a bull yard of 550m^{2} and two holding pens of 270m^{2} each.
+A new building replacing the previous elephant house was completed in 2006 at a cost of £3 million.
+It is modelled on an Assamese rainforest and has a total footprint of 2,730m^{2}.
+In addition to the elephant holding pens, the building contains exhibits for other indigenous Asian species, including great hornbills, azure-winged magpies, red-billed blue magpies, prevost's squirrels, belanger's tree shrews and northern Luzon giant cloud rats.
+There is also a 23,800 litre aquarium housing clown loach and tiger barbs.